 The Complete Guide: How To Categorize Rental Property Expenses

-In this guide, we look at how to categorize expenses for your rental property and take you through all of the different expense categories.
+In this guide, we look at how to track and categorize rental property expenses and what the different IRS expense categories are.

 New landlords, well-seasoned property managers, and everyone in between should understand how to categorize expenses for their rental properties.
 Choosing the right expense categories will save you time, stress, and money, even if the bulk of your rental property accounting is done by a CPA.